Who: Grade 8 – Grade 12

 Each session will focus on a variety of topics including weather, basic boating and sailing skills, local marine life and responsible marine stewardship.
 Each session highlights topics related to the theme.

-This this 2 week session investigates how people use, consume, and manage the harvesting of marine creatures from the Gulf of Maine.
+This two-week session investigates how people use, consume, and manage the harvesting of sea life from the Gulf of Maine.
 Hands-on activities will include lobster trap hauling and fishing (catch and release) and the proper handling and preparing of various types of fish and seafood overseen by a local chef and a local entrepreneur in the food industry.
 Participants will gain an understanding of how and why humans affect the marine food web.

-This 2 week session highlights the different types of ocean technology, including, submersibles and remote operated vehicles (ROVs) and how they can be used to explore and understand the ocean.
-BSSC will provide hands-on opportunities to build and study the use of these technologies to bring awareness to problems associated with marine debris from the surface to the sea floor.
-Rachael Miller and crew of the Rozalia Project (a non-profit organization for a clean ocean: www.rozaliaproject.org) will be working with the participants on marine debris projects.
+This two-week session highlights the different types of ocean technology, including, submersibles and remote operated vehicles (ROVs) and how they can be used to explore and understand the ocean.
+BSSC will provide hands-on opportunities to build and study the use of these technologies, and bring awareness to problems associated with marine debris from the surface to the sea floor.

 - Pass a swim test at the Center.